KansasAcademicDecathlon/playbook/Competition.md

 ### Saturday

+* 7:00 a.m.
+Setup
   * Bring in supplies to HQ
   * Verify all needed classrooms are unlocked
   * Hang signage on classroom doors with room names (Speech 1, Testing B, etc.)
   * Put supplies in objective testing rooms
-  * Test printouts
+    * Test printouts for morning tests
-  * Answer sheets
+    * Answer sheets for morning tests
     * Scratch paper for the math test
     * Proctor instructions
   * Verify AV equipment of objective testing rooms is in working order
   * Move furniture in speech/interview rooms if necessary
+    * Make a note of the original arrangement
+  * Hang banner on registration table
+  * Put registration packets on registration table
 * 8:00 a.m.
 Judges Training
 * 8:15 a.m.
 Team Registration
 * 9:00 a.m. – 10:45 a.m.
 Speech/Interview and Testing Session 1
+* Between sessions judges can return to the training room for refreshments
 * 11:00 a.m. – 1:00 p.m.
 Speech/Interview and Testing Session 2
 * Verify Super Quiz setup
   * Microphone check
   * Computer and projector check
 * 1:00 p.m. – 1:25 p.m.
 Lunch
+* During lunch put afternoon supplies in objective testing rooms
+  * Test printouts for afternoon tests
+  * Answer sheets for afternoon tests
+* Close out Speech/Interview rooms
+  * Check for leftover answer sheets
+  * Collect leftover supplies
+  * Move furniture back
 * 1:30 p.m. – 3:00 p.m.
 Testing Session 3
 * 3:30 p.m.
 Oral Super Quiz